tbmiller-astro/tbmiller-astro.github.io/research.md

 #### [How to define the size of a galaxy?](/research/gal_size/)

  The sizes and structures of different types of galaxies serve as important tools to investigate their formation.
-While the size of a galaxy is a crucial characteristic, however it is not a well defined property.
+Fhe size of a galaxy is a crucial characteristic, however it is not a well defined property.
 First of all there is no unique definition of size, most people use the radius that contains half of the light.
 Additionally what wavelength you are looking at greatly affects the morphology.
 My thesis has focused on better investigating these two assumptions and what affects they had on the conclusions we draw

 ### Past Work